jncraton/languagemodels/readme.md

 >>> lm.store_doc(lm.get_wiki("C language"), "C")
 >>> lm.store_doc(lm.get_wiki("Javascript"), "Javascript")
 >>> lm.get_doc_context("What does it mean for batteries to be included in a language?")
-'Python: It is often described as a "batteries included" language due to its comprehensive standard library.Guido van Rossum began working on Python in the late 1980s as a successor to the ABC programming language and first released it in 1991 as Python 0.9.
+'From Python document: It is often described as a "batteries included" language due to its comprehensive standard library.Guido van Rossum began working on Python in the late 1980s as a successor to the ABC programming language and first released it in 1991 as Python 0.9.

-C: It was designed to be compiled to provide low-level access to memory and language constructs that map efficiently to machine instructions, all with minimal runtime support.
+From C document: It was designed to be compiled to provide low-level access to memory and language constructs that map efficiently to machine instructions, all with minimal runtime support.'

-C: The book The C Programming Language, co-authored by the original language designer, served for many years as the de facto standard for the language.'
 ```

 [Full documentation](https://languagemodels.netlify.app/)